Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 `ros2 launch` relies on Python processes that are loaded and initialized during system boot.
 * On low‑end platforms with limited CPU performance and less than 1 GB of RAM, this introduces **substantial overhead before any application logic starts**.
 * As the number of nodes increases, Python interpreter initialization and runtime management consume a significant portion of system resources, frequently leading to **memory pressure and OOM (Out Of Memory) events during early boot**.
-#### 2.2 Non‑Deterministic Startup Under CPU Contention
+#### 2.2 Non‑Deterministic Startup
-* On entry‑level CPUs (such as Cortex‑A35‑class cores), parallel startup of multiple Python processes causes **severe CPU contention** during boot.
-* Although `ros2 launch` supports parallel spawning, it does not enforce strict OS‑level startup ordering or readiness guarantees.
+* Although `ros2 launch` supports concurrent spawning, it does not enforce strict OS‑level startup ordering or readiness guarantees.
 * As a result, dependent nodes may start before prerequisite nodes are fully initialized, leading to **race conditions and unstable boot behavior** in production environments.
 #### 2.3 Fragmented Lifecycle Control After Launch
 The launch system focuses on process creation and parameter loading.